lower boiler flow temperature to save energy

 Reduce your Energy Bills by Lowering the Boiler Flow Temperature!

 Since 2005, condensing technology has become increasingly popular, offering homeowners a space- and energy-efficient option.
-80% of UK households have opted for combi boilers to save money on electricity bills.
-Still, they may not realise that if the boiler flow temperature setting is not correctly adjusted, it will not run as efficiently as it should.
+Eighty percent of UK households have opted for combi boilers to save money on electricity bills.
+However, many may not realise that a simple adjustment to the boiler flow temperature setting can significantly improve efficiency, leading to potential energy savings.

 This helpful article will provide valuable information on combi boiler flow rate, including how to set the right temperature and other essential tips to ensure your boiler runs smoothly and efficiently.
-By following these guidelines, you can save money on energy bills while keeping your home warm and comfortable during the colder months.
+By following these guidelines, you can significantly reduce your energy bills while keeping your home warm and comfortable during the colder months, making you feel financially savvy.

 What is the boiler flow temperature, and how does it work?